 Looking Forward to Eid ul-Fitr

-When Ramadan is over, the celebration of breaking the fast, Eid ul-Fitr, commences and it is a grand occasion for Muslims around the world.
-This is the time that friends and family come together to share food, as well as giving gifts to one another – especially to children.
-Some common Eid/Ramadan gifts for children include books, new clothes, and small toys.
+When Ramadan is over, the celebration of breaking the fast, Eid ul-Fitr, commences, and it is a grand occasion for Muslims around the world.
+This is the time that friends and family come together to share food, as well as give gifts to one another – especially to children.
+Some common Eid/Ramadan gifts for kids include books, new clothes, and small toys.
 They also receive money.

 As all Muslim adults will know, charity is a major part of Islam (with Zakat making up one of the five pillars), and it is obligatory to make a Zakat ul-Fitr payment.
 Although children do not make this payment themselves as they do not have their own source of income, the head of household makes a payment on their behalf.